Dewan's Road: Length

 Dewan's Road is about 1.55 kilometers in length.
 The end of the Dewans Road goes up to RTO circle after landmarks like Remya Mahendra Restaurant, Shubham Dewans Apartments, Tata Car service and Bharath Travels.

 History

 The origin of the Dewans Road dates back to the time of the king of Mysore.
 After independence, this historic road was neglected for some and became unhygienic in repair.
-A makaerover was introduced in 2016 with paintings and portrains of eminent persons.
+A makeover was introduced in 2016 with paintings and portraits of eminent persons.
 Artists from CAVA (Chamarajendra Academy of Visual Arts) contributed to this change.
 A tower clock is also being made here.

 Post Office

 The pincode of Dewan's Road is 570001 as it comes under Devaraja Mohalla Post Office.